The 100 Best Jobs

 Before the first hammer is swung, a cost estimator must coordinate with engineers, architects, and construction managers to determine the technical, mechanical, and fiscal requirements of a project.
 These hyper-organized critical thinkers could see their workforce swell by 36 percent this decade.

-We have a lot of therapists on our list: physical, occupational, marriage, and speech, to name a few.
-Think of a financial adviser as a money therapist.
+We have a lot of therapists on our list: physical, occupational, marriage and speech, to name a few.
+Think of a financial advisor as a money therapist.
 He or she provides guidance on how to spend and save your money.
 Expect 66,400 new openings for this position before 2020.

 Marriage and family therapists face a tall order: They play middleman between two people with a marriage on the rocks and take on the role of peacemaker.
 The Labor Department projects a 41.2 percent spike in the profession in the coming decade.